We love the beaches in Thailand but if you ask us, Chiang Mai is where it's at.

 Get Here By Private Shuttle

 Some ILP volunteers have preferred to contact their ILP Local Coordinator to help them arrange a private driver to bus them up to Chiang Mai.
-That way, you can split the price between whoever is going and can have more of a say when it comes to when you are going to leave.
+That way, you can split the price between whoever is going and can have more of a say on when you are going to leave.

 + Getting Around Chiang Mai